 Park Slope is the perfect neighborhood for those looking to escape the tumult of the bustling Manhattan.
 This neighborhood includes what has been dubbed the Central Park of Brooklyn, Prospect Park.
 Residents flock to the park of 526 acres to enjoy a quick run, group picnics and public events hosted throughout the year.
 You will find commerical avenues such as 5th Avenue that is populated with vintage shopping boutiques, trendy bars and laid back cafes to enjoy time with friends and family.
 The charming feel and public ammenities of Park Slope make this a great community to call home.

-- You'll fall in love with The aesthetically appealing image of the brownstones and the tree-lined streets that create a scenic backdrop.
+- You'll fall in love with Brownstones and the tree-lined streets.

 - Prospect Park